1. Can my pet have surgery or all the necessary diagnostic tests the same day as the appointment?

 6. What does a regular ophthalmology appointment include, and what does it cost?

-Please plan to spend a minimum of 30minutes with us for your first appointment.
+Please plan to spend a minimum of 30 minutes with us for your first appointment.
 The ophthalmology veterinary technician and veterinary ophthalmologist will work together to obtain a thorough history of your pet’s problem and then examine your pet’s eyes.
 After the doctor completes the eye examination, he will discuss recommendations with you.
 A full report of the examination findings will be provided to you prior to your departure.
-Please contact us at 973-890-4430 to discuss examination and costs if you have questions.
+Please contact us if you have any questions about the examination process or costs.
 In certain cases and only wit your consent, additional diagnostic tests may be performed on the same day as the initial examination (requiring extra time); however, additional tests often have to be scheduled for a separate day.

 7. Can you recommend medications for my pet without examining it?